Estate Grove Place

-Estate Grove Place, in the Northwest subdistrict near Frederiksted on St. Croix, U.S. Virgin Islands, is a historic plantation which was listed on the National Register of Historic Places in 1978.
+Estate Grove Place, at Grove Place in the Northwest subdistrict near Frederiksted on St. Croix, U.S. Virgin Islands, is a historic plantation which was listed on the National Register of Historic Places in 1978.

 It includes ruins of a sugar factory, a tall chimney, and a wagon depot with 23 arched bays.
 The factory ruins include a boiling room area which is 30 × 92 ft in plan.
 The chimney is square and tapered, rising about 80 ft from a 12 × 12 ft base.